CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.1 Detection of safety-relevant events.md

 In order to be able to protect IT systems, security-relevant events must be detected and dealt with in good time.
 For this purpose it is necessary that institutions plan, implement and regularly practice suitable organizational, personnel and technical measures in advance.
 For if a predefined and proven procedure can be used, reaction times can be shortened and existing processes optimized.

-A security event is an event that affects information security and may affect confidentiality, integrity, and availability.
+As a security incident an event is called, has an impact on information security and may adversely affect the confidentiality, integrity and availability.
 Typical consequences of such events are spied out, manipulated or destroyed information.
 The reasons for this are manifold: Malware, obsolete system infrastructures or culprits play a role.
 Attackers often exploit zero-day exploits, which are security holes in programs, before there is a patch for them.
 Another growing threat is Advanced Persistent Threats (APT).
-These are targeted cyber attacks on selected institutions and facilities where an attacker gains permanent access to a network and extends it to other systems.
+It is targeted cyber attacks to selected institutions and organizations in which an attacker is permanent access to a network and this spreads to other systems.
 The attacks are characterized by a very high use of resources and considerable technical capabilities on the part of the attackers and are often difficult to detect.

 ### 1.2 Objective

-This module shows a systematic way in which information can be collected, correlated and evaluated in order to detect safety-related events as completely as possible and in a timely manner.
-The lessons learned from detection are designed to enhance the ability of institutions to identify and respond appropriately to security-related events.
+This block shows a systematic way information is collected, correlated and can be evaluated to detect security events as completely and promptly.
+The lessons learned from detection are designed to enhance the ability of institutions to identify and respond to security-related events.

 ### 1.3 Delimitation